Schezwan Egg Fried Rice Recipe

 When made at home, you can be sure of the quality of the ingredients.
 You can also customize it to your taste.
 Feel free to add more vegetables or adjust the sauces to suit your taste.

 This recipe is very hot and spicy.
-However, the spiciness level can be adjusted according to an individual’s tolerance for spice.
+However, the spiciness level can be adjusted to suit an individual’s spice tolerance.

 Serve Schezwan egg rice on its own for a light meal, with a spicy Indo-Chinese gravy or stir fry for a hearty brunch, or pack it in the kids’ lunch box.